WolframResearch/WolframWebEngineForPython/README.md

 >>> docker run -ti -p 8080:18000 wolframresearch/wolframwebengineforpython /srv
 ```

-This image is based on the [official Wolfram Engine Docker image](https://hub.docker.com/r/wolframresearch/wolframengine); information on product activation and license terms is available on the [Docker Hub page](https://hub.docker.com/r/wolframresearch/wolframengine) for the latter image.
+The commands above do not include activation/licensing configuration; see the [official Wolfram Engine Docker image](https://hub.docker.com/r/wolframresearch/wolframengine) for information on activating the Wolfram Engine kernel.

-Note regarding on-demand licensing: As Wolfram Web Engine for Python does not use WolframScript, the `-entitlement` command-line option and the `WOLFRAMSCRIPT_ENTITLEMENTID` environment variable are not sufficient to pass an on-demand license entitlement ID to the Wolfram Engine kernel inside this image.
+Note regarding on-demand licensing: As Wolfram Web Engine for Python does not use WolframScript, the `-entitlement` command-line option and the `WOLFRAMSCRIPT_ENTITLEMENTID` environment variable cannot be used to pass an on-demand license entitlement ID to the Wolfram Engine kernel inside this image.
 As a workaround, the `WOLFRAMINIT` environment variable can be set to pass both the entitlement ID and the license server address to the kernel:

 ```
 >>> docker run -ti -p 8080:18000 --env WOLFRAMINIT='-pwfile !cloudlm.wolfram.com -entitlement O-WSTD-DA42-GKX4Z6NR2DSZR' wolframresearch/wolframwebengineforpython --demo